Code of Governance

 Arc has both full and part-time staff.
 We actively implement policies and procedures that attract individuals with the right abilities, experience, and attributes.
 Our performance appraisal process acknowledges achievements and drives continuous improvement.

-5. Volunteer Engagement
+5. Volunteer Management

 Our volunteers, including individuals, and corporate partners, play a vital role.
 We have a stringent process for new volunteers, including adherence to legal standards like the Personal Data Protection Act, Confidentiality, and Conflict of Interest.
-Face-to-face interviews are conducted for potential volunteers, who are also briefed on our volunteer policy, procedures, and programmes.
+Interviews are conducted for potential volunteers, who are also briefed on our volunteer policy, procedures, and programmes.

 6. Whistle-blowing